8ctopus/stats-table/README.md

 ## Usage

-The class `StatsTable` holds your data.
+The `StatsTable` class holds the data.
 It takes one mandatory argument, and 4 optional arguments.
 The simpler way to create a new table is to pass the data itself and its headers (headers are optional).

 ```php
 use IgraalOSL\StatsTable\StatsTable;